kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/user_guide/_index.en.md

 ## Exposing Application Metrics

-User Cluster MLA stack defines some common scrape targets for Prometheus by default.
-On top of that, it is possible to add custom metrics scrape targets for any applications running in user clusters.
+User Cluster MLA stack defines some common metrics scrape targets for Prometheus by default.
+As part of that, it is configured to scrape metrics from all Kubernetes pods and service endpoints, provided they have the correct annotations.
+Thanks to that, it is possible to add custom metrics scrape targets for any applications running in user clusters.

 ### Adding Scrape Annotations to Your Applications

-In order to expose Prometheus metrics of any application, add Prometheus scraping annotations to its pod specification, for example:
+In order to expose Prometheus metrics of any Kubernetes pod or service endpoints, add `prometheus.io` scraping annotations to the pod / service specification.
+For example:

 ```yaml
 metadata: